awsdocs/aws-m2-user-guide/doc_source/set-up-ed.md

 ## Subsequent sessions<a name="tutorial-ed-step4"></a>

-As you select a folder that is under Amazon AppStream management like the home folder for the cloning of your CodeCommit repository, it will be saved and restored transparently across sessions\.
+As you select a folder that is under AppStream 2\.0 management like the home folder for the cloning of your CodeCommit repository, it will be saved and restored transparently across sessions\.
 Complete the following steps the next time you need to work with the application:

-1. Start a session with Amazon AppStream based on the url received in the welcome email\.
+1. Start a session with AppStream 2\.0 based on the url received in the welcome email\.

 1. Login with your email and permanent password\.